ENVIRONMENTAL LAW AND POLICY

 Our Firm’s understanding of the complexity of waste and recycling systems, material flow, commodity markets, and the Texas legislative and regulatory environment makes us uniquely qualified to assist in the expanding policy horizon of materials management.
 We have experience and stakeholder networks to represent local governments, private industry and NGOs alike in navigating the legislative or regulatory process in Texas.
 In the past, members of our Firm have crafted and supported passage of bipartisan legislation to further the development of economic data and rate metrics for recycled commodities.
 We also have provided industry-related understanding and economic development consultation for recycling industries operating in Texas and those interested in relocating in Texas.

-Since the mid-90s, Booth, Ahrens and Werkenthin, P.C. has provided legal services to the Texas Aquaculture Association (“TAA”) and its members.
+Since the mid-90s, the Firm has provided legal services to the Texas Aquaculture Association (“TAA”) and its members.
 Initially, this effort consisted of obtaining authorizations for shrimp and fish farms located on the Texas coast.
 At that time, coastal aquaculture facilities faced the same permitting hurdles that major industries and municipalities faced at TCEQ.
 Later, licensing requirements became more rational through TCEQ’s adoption of a permit by rule, and eventually through a general permit when the EPA delegated wastewater authority to the TCEQ.

 Now thanks to efforts of several state agencies, permitting and licensing are no longer a major problem.
 Today’s challenges are centered more around regulatory and operational issues.
 We continue to work with TAA members to eliminate overbroad regulations while still maintaining necessary protections for the environment, particularly our native aquatic species.